10 Benefits of Choosing AWS as Your Cloud Platform

 In addition, knowing that users often google such a question as “AWS, what's new?”, Amazon employees are working on constant improvements to their AWS software.

-So, choosing Amazon AWS services, you also choose a secure, multifunctional, intuitive cloud platform which evolves in accordance with the necessities of the times.
+So, by choosing Amazon AWS services, you also choose a secure, multifunctional, intuitive cloud platform, which evolves in accordance with the necessities of the times.